The Human-First Engineering Framework

 This preserves the core engineering skill: thinking clearly about problems.
 A clear prompt is the by-product of clear thinking, not a substitute for it.

-Pillar 2 — Own the output
+πŸͺͺ Pillar 2 β€” Own the output

 AI assists.
 Humans are accountable.

-You are responsible for every line of code that goes out under your name, regardless of how it was generated.
-The standard is not new — it applied when frameworks scaffolded your boilerplate and when a Stack Overflow answer became your implementation.
+Every line of code an engineer ships is theirs, regardless of how it was generated.
+The standard is not new β€” it applied when frameworks scaffolded boilerplate and when a Stack Overflow answer became an implementation.
 AI just raises the volume.

 Behaviours

 • If you cannot explain it, you do not ship it.
+Understanding is the bar, not authorship.

 Why this matters

-Ownership is what builds judgement — the thing AI cannot learn for you.
+Ownership is what builds judgement β€” the thing AI cannot learn for you.

 AI should accelerate mastery, not bypass it.